Optimove

 Optimove is a privately held company that develops and markets a Relationship Marketing software as a service (SaaS).
 Optimove's product has a Customer Data Platform at its core and applies algorithmic optimization to autonomously improve multichannel campaigns.

 The company serves various industries, including retail, eCommerce, travel and hospitality, gaming, and financial services.

 Corporate History

 Optimove (initially named Mobius Solutions) was founded in 2009 by Pini Yakuel and Shachar Cohen, and released the first version of its software (initially named Customer Value Maximizer) in 2010.

 The company is headquartered in Tel Aviv, Israel, with additional offices in London (opened in 2015) and New York City (opened in 2016) and employs more than 200 people.

-Optimove partners include IBM, Internet gaming platform provider iSoftBet, India's largest poker site, Adda52.com, binary options trading platform provider, TradoLogic, and social gaming operators Crazy Panda, Jelly Button Games and LuckyFish Games.
+Optimove partners include IBM, Internet gaming platform provider iSoftBet, India's largest poker site, Adda52.com, binary options trading platform provider, TradoLogic, crypto trading company Bitmex and social gaming operators Crazy Panda, Jelly Button Games and LuckyFish Games.

 Funding, Branding, and Acquisitions

 In September 2016, Optimove raised its first outside funding, a $20 million round from Israel Growth Partners that valued the company at $100 million.

 In 2018, Optimove acquired the DynamicMail business from PowerInbox.

 In early 2020, Optimove announced the acquisition of Axonite.